wizardcam/rpicam-apps/README.md

 sudo ldconfig
 ```

-Make sure the memcached configurations are equal to `memcached.conf`.

-The SeamPilot rpicam-app
+SeamPilot rpicam-raw
 ------

 We have developed the following files to suit our usecase of capturing frames and saving them to memcached while streaming an event to redis.
 In `output/memcached_output.cpp` we define the procedure of saving the images to memcached and writing an event to redis.
 In `output/output.cpp` we define the execution argument mem:// which executes the above routine

-This is how we would start the app
+This is how we would start the app:

-Make sure to pass width and height.

 ```sh
 rpicam-raw ---n --framerate 120 --mode 640:400:8 --width 640 --height 400 -o test%05d.raw